Jmlpez/Enxus/README.md

 A game Engine created for the sake of learning 😄.
 Heavily inspired by [The Cherno](https://www.youtube.com/@TheCherno).

-I used OpenGL as the graphics library but this can change in the future.
+I used OpenGL as the graphics library but this may change in the future.
 I mainly start learning in [learnopengl.com](learnopengl.com) and also in [scratchpixel](https://www.scratchapixel.com/)

 ## Build